HaiderAltaf/Gradient-Descent-Algorithm-and-its-variants/README.md

 The assignment contains 10 Question.<br />

+*Description of different files submitted for the fulfillment of the assignment.<br />*

 question_1.py - In this python file i have imported the fashion_mnist dataset and the necessary libraries.
 Then plotted images of all the ten classes.
 Then uploaded the images to wandb.ai website <br />

 weights_bias.py - this python file contains the function to initialize the weights and biases(random or xavier).<br />